samrocketman/jenkins-bootstrap-jervis/README.md

 ### Switch versions of Jenkins

-Versions of Jenkins are pinned in the `build.gradle` file.
-To provision a new version of Jenkins then update the `build.gradle` file and bootstrap again.
+Versions of Jenkins are pinned in the `dependencies.gradle` file.
+To provision a new version of Jenkins then update the `dependencies.gradle` file and bootstrap again.

-Plugins are also pinned in the `build.gradle` file.
+Plugins are also pinned in the `dependencies.gradle` file.

 ### Jenkins web endpoint